dotnet/csharpstandard/standard/expressions.md

 > *Example*: In the example:
 >
-> <!-- Example: {template:"standalone-console", name:"InstantiationOfLocalVariables7", inferOutput: true} -->
+> <!-- Example: {template:"standalone-console", name:"InstantiationOfLocalVariables7", inferOutput:true} -->
 > ```csharp
 > using System;
 >